List of 24 Hours of Le Mans fatalities

 This is a list of 24 Hours of Le Mans fatal accidents, which consists of all the drivers who have died during a 24 Hours of Le Mans weekend, or in pre-race testing or practice sessions in preparation of the event.
-It does not include track marshals and spectators other race attendees, including the 1955 disaster which claimed the lives of 83 spectators.
+It does not include track marshals and spectators or other race attendees, including the 1955 disaster which claimed the lives of 83 spectators.
 In all, a total of 22 drivers have died in and around the Circuit de la Sarthe, with more than half occurring along the circuit's Mulsanne Straight.
 Sixteen during the race itself, five during pre-race practice and testing sessions, and one en route to the race.